spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader-in-a-development-workflow.md

 {% info_block infoBox "" %}

-The Upgrader creates a PR only after a previous PR was merged or closed.
+The Upgrader doesn't change existing PRs and creates a new one only after a previous PR was merged or closed.

 {% endinfo_block %}

 Following your standard development process, the updates are deployed to a staging environment.
-After passing all quality processes, the Development branch propagates into your release branch where it gets deployed to production.
+After passing all quality processes, the Development branch propagates into your release branch.

 ![Spryker CI projects](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/spryker-code-upgrader-in-a-development-workflow.md/spryker-code-upgrader-integration-diagramm.png)

 ## Development team responsibilities

 * Prepare your project for the Upgrader.
+[Instructions](/docs/scu/dev/onboard-to-spryker-code-upgrader/prepare-a-project-for-spryker-code-upgrader.html)

 * Connect the Upgrader of Spryker Code Upgrader with your code hosting service.
+[Instructions](/docs/scu/dev/onboard-to-spryker-code-upgrader/onboard-to-spryker-code-upgrader.html)

 * Cover customizations with automated tests.

-* Extend development process with additional guidelines and quality checks.

 * Regularly process upgrade suggestions.